ElJafo/Python_Portfolio/README.md

 pip install -r requirements.txt

 Then just dive into any project folder you want.

-✨ About Me
+# ✨ About Me

 I'm Jafo.
 Coding is one of the ways I like to build things, challenge myself, and keep learning.
 This portfolio is me documenting that — clean code, a bit of chaos, a lot of curiosity.
+I had learned Python years ago but I'm trying to re-learn it and build a portfolio along the way.

-📝 Notes
+# 📝 Notes

 New projects will be added over time, depending on how life (and side quests) go.
 Thanks for passing by.